-Standing/reserved cards must be put on the table in an upright position from the fighter's perspective.
-Rested/engaged cards must be put at approximately 90 degrees from the upright position.
+Standing cards must be put on the table in an upright position from the fighter's perspective.
+Resting cards must be put at approximately 90 degrees from the standing position.
 Reversed cards must be put at approximately 180 degrees from the standing position.

-In all cases, it is not required to measure the angles in a precise manner, but it is a must for the stand/reserved, rest/engaged, and reverse positions to be easily distinguished for everyone present.
+In all cases, it is not required to measure the angles in a precise manner, but it is a must for the stand, rest, and reverse positions to be easily distinguished for everyone present.